followmyutopia/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/70 Color Swatches.md

     ![DevExtreme ThemeBuilder UI: Export a color swatch](/Content/images/doc/19_2/Common/ThemeBuilder/themebuilder-themeexport-css.png)

     Move the resulting CSS file to the application folder, [register it](/Documentation/Guide/Themes_and_Styles/Predefined_Themes/#Apply_a_Theme), and add the swatch class to a page element.

+[note] Color swatches cannot be used to customize SVG-based widgets because the [widget's themes are widget configurations](/Documentation/Guide/Themes_and_Styles/SVG-Based_Widgets_Customization/#Themes) that do not use CSS.
+With [predefined CSS themes](/Documentation/Guide/Themes_and_Styles/Predefined_Themes/), SVG-based widgets detect which theme is used on the page and apply the corresponding widget configuration.
+When an SVG-based widget is within a color swatch, the detection is impossible.
+However, you can [create and apply a widget configuration](/Documentation/Guide/Themes_and_Styles/SVG-Based_Widgets_Customization/#Themes/Create_a_Custom_Theme) that visually fits the color swatch.